|Contents||Blogs||Introduction||Fisher One Page||Contacts||Links|

 Fisher Shotokan is characterized by explosive linear movements, rapid energy accumulating turns and maximum delivery of energy to the target.
 The combination of explosive movements and maximization of energy delivery uniquely defines the detail of each technique.

 Each technique in Fisher Shotokan involves a downward loading phase to accumulate potential energy, a Mid-Point Fully Loaded Position (MPFLP) that allows rapid body rotation and an unloading phase during which the stored potential energy is combined with other available kinetic energy to maximumize total energy available for delivery to the target.
 Most Fisher Shotokan techniques commence with a vertical Center of Momentum (CM) drop to load the leg muscles while simultaneously arm movements load the upper body.
-There may be a rapid energy accumulating turn at the MPFLP to optimally orient the body.
+There may be a rapid energy accumulating turn at the MPFLP to optimally orient the body while moving off the opponents line of attack.
 Then there is a high energy drive toward the target for energy delivery.
 The vertical CM drop maximizes defense/counter attack options, permits faster turns and enables more counter attack energy than does a diagonal CM drop.

 Every attack in Fisher Shotokan involves simultaneous unloading of both the upper and lower halves of the body.